Iowa’s Buddhist population grew in the last several decades with new places to practice — Cedar Rapids, Clive, Decorah. Now Indianola.

 Monastery runs near Decorah

 The Ryumonji Zen Monastery, located in Dorchester, Iowa, is the only Buddhist monastery in the state.
-With 40 acres of land, the monastery has rooms for practicing and training monks, living quarters, a kitchen, dining room and small office space.
+With 40 acres of land, the monastery has rooms for practicing and training, living quarters, a kitchen, dining room and small office space.

 Throughout a six-week training period, people from various parts of Iowa, Minnesota and Wisconsin have visited the monastery to become a monk, according to Shoken Winecoff, founder of the Ryumonji Zen Monastery.